Welcome to our latest fortnightly eBulletin, posted here on Tuesday, 26 November 2013. In this issue:

 Visit The Marketability Grapevine.

-Tip of the Week - always consider word association when copywriting
+Tip of the Week - use this simple tool when copywriting

 Please forward this eBulletin to friends or colleagues if you've found it useful.
 You can always read the latest issue here, or subscribe to our text-only emails to be alerted as new editions are posted.
 Subscribers also get preferential rates, extra discounts and advance notice of upcoming courses.

 Ebulletins are copyright material which we're happy for you to share provided we're credited.

 Marketability - extra marketing resources and training just when you need them

 Marketability (UK) Ltd is registered in the UK at:

 12 Sandy Lane, Teddington, Middlesex.
 TW11 0DR.